johnnyjack123/dot-matrix-info-display/README.md

 ## Install the Python Program

 1. Download and install the latest version of Python from the official website: [https://www.python.org/downloads/](https://www.python.org/downloads/)
+2. Make sure to have visual-cpp-build-tools installed (https://visualstudio.microsoft.com/visual-cpp-build-tools/).
+Otherwise there is probably an error by the library installation.

 2. Locate the file `launcher.bat` in the `dot-matrix-info-display-master` folder and open it by double-clicking it.